-In addition to the SPHTM admission requirements, students enrolling in the clinical tract must hold a MD, DO, DVM, equivalents, or be concurrently enrolled in the Tulane University School of Medicine.
-Other health professionals will be considered on a case-by-case basis.
+Students interested in the clinical focus of study must hold a MD, DO, DVM, equivalents or be concurrently enrolled in the Tulane University School of Medicine.
+Other qualified health professionals, such as RN, will be considered on a case-by-case basis.

-Physicians and other eligible health care professionals interested in deepening their knowledge of diagnoses and treatment of tropical diseases will take additional courses on the clinical aspects of tropical diseases.
-To be eligible for the Certification Exam in Clinical Tropical Medicine and Traveler’s Health offered by the American Society of Tropical Medicine and Hygiene, students are required to successfully complete the MPHTM program requirements and the courses below.
+The clinical focus includes training in the diagnosis and treatment of tropical diseases (5 credits).
+Physicians completing these courses will be eligible to take the Certification Exam in Clinical Tropical Medicine and Traveler’s Health offered by the American Society of Tropical Medicine and Hygiene.

 Selected from courses offered within the department, school, or university in consultation with an academic advisor.